DBCobra/CobraBench/README.md

     * Run `python eval/main.py recompile`
     * Each experiment's network costs will be stored as a file under folder `~/netstats/` in the DB's machine.

-* Calculate history size: one can measure the history size of a workload as follows.
+* Calculate history size: you can measure the history size of a workload as follows.

     ```
     $ rm -r /tmp/cobra/ /tmp/rocksdb/